Something went wrong

 5.6M555,640

-With 582,115,837.988 gallons of heating oil delivered to Nantucket residences during this past winter, the Nantucket community depends on its 3 oil companies to keep their oil tanks full.
+With 582,115,837.988 gallons of number two heating oil delivered to Nantucket households the last heating season, the Nantucket community depends on its 3 oil companies to keep their oil tanks full.
 Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Nantucket, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the fuel oil to homes and businesses throughout Nantucket and the surrounding vicinity.
+Then, the truck delivers the #2 heating oil to homes and businesses throughout Nantucket and the surrounding area.